kebabgage/The-Very-Hungry-Caterpillar-E-Book/README.md

 # The Very Hungry Caterpillar E-Book

-An electronic and interactive website based off The Very Hungry Caterpillar.
+An electronic book website inspired by The Very Hungry Caterpillar by Eric Carle.

 Written in HTML, CSS and JS for DECO1400 in 2017.